This is a clone of the famous game by Rick

 There was just one problem.
 Occasionally a planet would

 revolt.
 We didn't like this aspect of the game.
-How would
+It was like

 Tandy TL-2 which booted to MS DOS in ROM.
 In other words, it